kubernetes-sigs/cluster-api/docs/book/src/clusterctl/developers.md

 ## Create a kind management cluster

 [kind] can provide a Kubernetes cluster to be used as a management cluster.
-See [Install and/or configure a kubernetes cluster] for more information.
+See [Install and/or configure a Kubernetes cluster] for more information.

 *Before* running clusterctl init, you must ensure all the required images are available in the kind cluster.

-This is always the case for images published in some image repository like docker hub or gcr.io, but it can't be the case for images built locally; in this case, you can use `kind load` to move the images built locally. e.g.
+This is always the case for images published in some image repository like Docker Hub or gcr.io, but it can't be the case for images built locally; in this case, you can use `kind load` to move the images built locally. e.g.

 ```bash